If you’ve never visited any Aztec ruins in Mexico, you might not know all that much about the Aztecs.

 Day three of our tour of Aztec ruins in Mexico involves getting up stupidly early to beat the traffic (something that will become a common feature of this filming trip) and driving out of the city to Tenayuca.

-But we make it to Tenayuca in one piece and are let into the site nice and early so we can get shots of the main pyramid looking splendid in the early morning light before the tourists arrive.
+But our driver is very experienced at driving in Mexico so we make it to Tenayuca in one piece.
+Here we are let into the site nice and early so we can get shots of the main pyramid looking splendid in the early morning light before the tourists arrive.

 Our expert of the day, another non-English speaking but very clever archaeologist, turns out to be a petite, dark-haired lady wearing a large broad-brimmed hat that casts her face into deep shadow.
 I want to ask her to take it off so that the audience can actually see her, but causing my experts to get sunstroke and/or skin cancer goes against the spirit of my risk assessment, so I don’t.